-Delta Dental: Celebrating More Than 50 Years of Creating
+Delta Dental: Celebrating Nearly 60 Years of Creating Healthy Smiles

 No one knows the value of a healthy smile more than Delta Dental.
-As a leading dental benefits provider for more than 50 years, Delta Dental has always made dental care affordable for as many people as possible through quality group dental plans.
+As a leading dental benefits provider for nearly 60 years, Delta Dental has always made dental care affordable for as many people as possible through quality group dental plans.

 The Early Years